brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/create-load-balancer.png" caption="Create a Load Balancer" link_to_full_size_image=true %}

-Give the ELB a name such as "ecs-load-balancer" and take a look at the "Listener Configuration" settings.
+Give the ELB a name such as `ecs-load-balancer` and take a look at the "Listener Configuration" settings.
 The ELB can only route traffic from one port to another, such as routing all HTTP traffic that it gets on port 80 to port 80 of any EC2 Instances you attach to it.
 This limited feature set can be a problem,